moorepants/dissertation/davisbicycle.rst

 the roll angle on this robotic motorbike.

 More modern techniques often focus around roll angle estimation.
-:cite:`Boniolo2008`, :cite:`Boniolo2009` develop a simple algorithm to remove the low frequency drift and only require yaw rate, roll rate and speed measurements to get peak roll estimation errors of 5 degrees, which were larger than we could accept.
+:cite:`Boniolo2008`, :cite:`Boniolo2009` developed a simple algorithm to remove the low frequency drift and only require yaw rate, roll rate and speed measurements to get peak roll estimation errors of 5 degrees, which were larger than we could accept.
 But their methods did allow for roll angle estimation on banked curves.
 Distance lasers have been used to directly measure the roll angle with respect to the ground but are particularly expensive :cite:`Evertse2010`.
 The roll angle can also be estimated with a state estimator such as a Kalman filter (:cite:`Gustafsson2002`, :cite:`Teerhuis2010`).
 The plant in the Kalman filter can be general 3D motion of a rigid body or a model of the bicycle.
 Constraining the estimation with the use of a bicycle model as the plant could have drawbacks when using the resulting angle for model validation but can give potentially great results otherwise.
 These types of algorithms are implemented in many modern sensor packages and we decided to pursue one of these.

-There is a class of sensors called Inertial Measurement Units (IMU) and/or Attitude Heading Reference Systems (AHRS) that have recently become very affordable and small enough to be very appropriate for orientation and rate estimation due to the advent of MEMs rate gyros, accelerometers, magnetometers, and GPS technologies.
+There is a class of sensors called Inertial Measurement Units (IMU) and/or Attitude Heading Reference Systems (AHRS) that have recently become very affordable and small enough to be appropriate for orientation and rate estimation due to the advent of MEMs rate gyros, accelerometers, magnetometers, and GPS technologies.
 An IMU can theoretically be rigidly affixed to each body of the system to give complete kinematic details of the motion of that body.

 Inertial Measurement Units
-   An inertial measurement unit typically measures three components of body fixed angular rate of a rigid body and the three dimensional acceleration of a single point.
+   An inertial measurement unit typically measures three body fixed components of angular rate of a rigid body and the three dimensional acceleration of a single point.
 Attitude Heading Reference System
-   An attitude heading reference system measures what an IMU does but also often includes earth magnetic field measurements and/or GPS combined with microprocessor and estimation algorithm to additionally provide orientation and/or location estimations.
+   An attitude heading reference system measures what an IMU does but also often includes earth magnetic field measurements and/or GPS combined with a microprocessor and estimation algorithm to additionally provide orientation and/or location estimations.